Telzio Powers Hotline for People Affected by the Travel Ban

 What is the Travel Ban?

-Affecting hundreds of thousand U.S. visitors, immigrants, dual citizens and refugees, the original intent for this ban was to prevent terrorism, but the execution of such a blanket policy turned out to be one not easily enforced.
-Consequently, it will take the executive, judicial and legislative branches of the government time for any kind of resolutions to be determined.
+Affecting hundreds of thousands of U.S. visitors, immigrants, dual citizens, and refugees, the original intent for this ban were to prevent terrorism, but the execution of such a blanket policy turned out to be one not easily enforced.
+Consequently, it will take the executive, judicial, and legislative branches of the government time for any kind of resolutions to be determined.

 CAIR-Chicago kicked off the Travelers Assistance Project in January to aid at-risk travelers affected by the ban.